CrustyBarnacle/configure-ubuntu-host/README.md

 My dotfiles are scripts (mostly?).
 A few scripts to set up your new Ubuntu-based desktop installation.

+ToDo:
-ToDo: add some useful aliases and a proper dotfiles (~/.config) backup.
+ * add some useful aliases
+ * proper dotfiles (~/.config) backup
+ * set some firefox preferences
+   * install extensions (ad block, bitwarden)
+   * stop prompting to save passwords

 The scripts will install and configure the following: